 Club Flagpole Operations

-oTraining Area: Hoisting the Red Ensign on the yard arm and the Club Burgee (or senior Officer's flag) to the masthead.
+oTraining Topics: Hoisting the Red Ensign on the yard arm and the Club Burgee (or senior Officer's flag) to the masthead.

 oRationale: Traditional signals to indicate the club is officially open and which officers are present.